• Skip to main content

 Serving suggestions

-• Make mini coffee cheesecakes: place a small amount of biscuit mixture in desert pots (or espresso cups), press into the base of the dish and top with the cheesecake filling.
-Serve chilled.
+This recipe can be easily transformed into mini coffee cheesecakes.
+Simply place a small amount of the crust mixture in desert pots, press into the base and top with the cheesecake filling.
+Chill for 4 hours before serving.
+(See also stracciatella cheesecake cups).

 • Black Forest Cheesecake Tart